jftuga/TtlMap/README.md

 	startSize := 3                                  // initial number of items in map pruneInterval := time.Duration(time.Second * 1) // search for expired items every 'pruneInterval' seconds
-	refreshLastAccessOnGet := true                  // update item's 'lastAccessTime' on a .Get() t := TtlMap.New[string](maxTTL, startSize, pruneInterval, refreshLastAccessOnGet)
+	refreshLastAccessOnGet := true                  // update item's 'lastAccessTime' on a .Get()

+	// any comparable data type such as int, uint64, pointers and struct types (if all field types are comparable)
+	// can be used as the key type, not just string t := TtlMap.New[string](maxTTL, startSize, pruneInterval, refreshLastAccessOnGet)
 	defer t.Close()